 Plowshares Book Group

 Plowshares is a book discussion group meeting 4-5 times per year that is open to both members of the congregation and the community at large.
 By participating in regular group discussions of challenging books, we hope to learn more about issues facing our community and the people in it.
 We would also like to deepen our relationships with each other and to better understand what our walks with Christ should look like.
-Our name comes from Isaiah 2:4 (“They shall beat their swords into plowshares”) and is meant to both suggest our interest in social justice issues and to highlight our desire to plow into the selected book and share our thoughts.
-Past books have included “Tomorrow’s Bread” by Anna Jean Mayhew; “Caste” by Isabel Wilkerson; “Wilmington’s Lie” by David Zucchino; “The Vanishing Half” by Brit Bennett; “Evicted” by Matthew Desmond; “How to Be an Antiracist” by Ibram X. Kendi; “Money Rock” by Pam Kelley; “White Fragility” by Robin DeAngelo; “Decolonizing Wealth” by Edgar Villanueva; and more.
+Our name comes from Isaiah 2:4 (“They shall beat their swords into plowshares”) and is meant to both suggest our interest in social justice issues and highlight our desire to plow into the selected book and share our thoughts.
+Recent books have included “How the Word is Passed” by Clint Smith, “Tomorrow’s Bread” by Anna Jean Mayhew, “The Book of Joy” by the Dalai Lama and Desmond Tutu, “Saving Us: A Climate Scientist’s Case for Hope and Healing in a Divided World” by Katharine Hayhoe, and “The Deepest Well – Healing the Long-Term Effects of Childhood Trauma and Adversity” by Nadine Burke Harris, M.D.

 Featured Resources